jalee314/dAEraFinal/README.md

 _Developed by:_ [Sydney Hilton](https://github.com/Sydnyepie), [Youssef Adam](https://github.com/atxm), [Jason Lee](https://github.com/jalee314), [Mario Koa Miranda](https://github.com/KoaMiranda)

 ## Project Description
- > **_Maneuver your way through the chaos of ad-Dæra, an Egyptian space station left in disarray after an unidentified organism breaches containment._**
+ > **_Maneuver your way through the chaos of al-Dæra, an Egyptian space station left in disarray after an unidentified organism breaches containment._**

 The developers all share the desire to develop a compelling and immersive narrative where _you_ choose your story.
 The player will interact with several non-playable characters (NPCs)—including the AI that controls the station—through various dialogue options.